57blocks/react-starter-kit/README.md

 ### Continuous Integration and Deployment

 - **GitHub Actions**: GitHub Actions is used for continuous integration and continuous deployment (CI/CD).
-An example workflow is provided that automates various checks and processes, such as verifying PR descriptions, setting up the development environment, running unit tests and linters, performing end-to-end tests, running code analysis, running Lighthouse tests for performance and accessibility, and deploying the code to a CDN.

 ## Getting Started

-# Follow these steps to get started with the React Starter Kit:
+Follow these steps to get started with the React Starter Kit:

 ### Prerequisites

-Make sure you have the following software installed on your machine:- Node.js: The project requires Node.js to be installed.
+Make sure you have the following software installed on your machine:

+- Node.js: The project requires Node.js to be installed.
 You can download it from the official website: [Node.js](https://nodejs.org/)
 - nvm: Node Version Manager (nvm) allows you to manage multiple Node.js versions.
 You can install it by following the instructions in the [nvm GitHub repository](https://github.com/nvm-sh/nvm).

 ### Clone the Repository